-Manufacturing PMI in Turkey averaged 50.16 points from 2011 until 2020, reaching an all time high of 56.90 points in July of 2020 and a record low of 33.40 points in April of 2020.
+Manufacturing PMI in Turkey averaged 50.34 points from 2011 until 2021, reaching an all time high of 56.90 points in July of 2020 and a record low of 33.40 points in April of 2020.
 This page provides the latest reported value for - Turkey Manufacturing PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Turkey Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on November of 2020.
+Turkey Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

 Manufacturing PMI in Turkey is expected to be 54.40 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Turkey Manufacturing PMI is projected to trend around 54.00 points in 2022 and 53.40 points in 2023, according to our econometric models.